This original version of this post on June 12, 2018 has been edited to reflect the importance of trust in building fandom.

 Some people tried to guess what “IHOb” could mean.
 Many guessed “International House of Bacon” and “International House of Breakfast”.
 Others got cute, suggesting weird things like “International House of Bjork” and “International House of Bitcoin”.
 Chiquita tweeted “International House of Bananas” and the musician Brian Eno tweeted “International House of Brian Eno”.

-Then, yesterday, IHOb, er… IHOP let the world know the answer.
+Then, on June 11, IHOb, er… IHOP let the world know the answer.
 “Just kidding!”

 Is lying in public is so widespread in America in 2018 that marketers feel compelled to use it as a ploy to get attention?